5 Easy Weeknight Meals

 3. Thread 6 skewers with alternating pieces of chicken and vegetables.

-4. Finely chop garlic and herbs, and combine with a generous quantity of olive oil (¼ cup oil was used for nutrient data).
+4. Finely chop garlic and herbs, and combine with a generous quantity of olive oil (about 1/4 cup).
 Season with salt and pepper.

 5. Pour herb-oil mixture over skewers to coat evenly.
 Refrigerate 1 hour (or overnight).